 There aren’t many things that you can do to make side buns look bad.
 This cute creation features a teased crown, a side bang with a deep side part and a bun that is swirled and pinned aptly into a lovely roll.
 This could be both a wedding hairstyle and your casual classy updo.

 This twisted bun is easy even if it looks intricate at first sight.
 Style it like a messy hairstyle, with no previous combing or with a light teasing.
-Start making a side twist closely to the scalp and once you reach the nape, make a simple twist out of the freely hanging locks.
+Start making a side rope braid closely to the scalp and once you reach the nape, make a simple twist out of the freely hanging locks.
 Roll it into a loose bun and pin in place.

 Side bun hairstyles can look just as charming when they are intentionally messy as they do when they are sculpted and sleek.
 This is a perfect example of a casual updo that is elevated to the rank of a classy hairstyle thanks to the bouffant and a thin braided headband.